Mahmadamin08/Train-Booking-System/README.md

 # Train Reservation System

-The Train Reservation System is a console-based application implemented in Java, designed to enable users to book train tickets through.
+The Train Reservation System is a console-based application implemented in Java, designed to enable users to book train tickets.
+The system is designed to provide a seamless ticket booking experience for users, considering factors such as train availability, route, date, class/coach type, and the number of passengers.
 This readme file will guide you through the features, usage, and installation of the Train Reservation System.

 ## Table of Contents